 If you need to recover from a slowed metabolic rate and re-set your body into fat-burning mode again, then The Achievable Body is good news because the program is all about eating more, but not in a free-for-all kind of buffet-thing, rather in a structured and organized way.

-- Flipping a metabolic switch that cause fat cells to turn from energy-storing to energy-burning fat cells.
+- Flipping a metabolic switch that causes fat cells to turn from energy-storing to energy-burning fat cells.

 - Increasing muscle activity as muscles are key to burning fat, only that 4 main muscle groups are responsible for burning calories 24/7, allegedly up to 450% more.